conusai/houstely/README.md

 ---

 ## 🤝 **Contributing**
 PRs, issues, and feature requests are welcome!

-1. Fork the repo
-2. Create a feature branch
-3. Submit a pull request
+- Please follow our coding style (Next.js with TypeScript, Tailwind CSS)
+- Include tests and documentation as needed
+- Use `/cloudely_logo.png` for branding where a logo is needed
+- By contributing, you agree your code will be licensed under the GNU Affero General Public License v3.0 (AGPL-3.0)

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for full guidelines.

 ---

 ## 📝 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+- You are free to use, modify, and distribute this software under the terms of the AGPL-3.0.
+- If you run a modified version of this software on a server and let users interact with it, you must make the source code available to those users.
+- See the [LICENSE](./LICENSE) file for the full text.

 ## 🐳 **Docker Deployment**